Sam-Jeston/express-react-ts-auth/README.md

 # express-react-ts-auth
 Boilerplate for an Express API, React F.E.
 TypeScript and Auth with Passport

-the Client and Server directories are independant of each other, including module dependencies.
+This project has been setup as an Umbrella Repo.
+The Client and Server directories are independant of each other, including module dependencies.

-All that is shared is tslint rules.
+Local development is done with docker compose.
+From the root level run `npm start`, after doing module installs in the client and server apps (this is just to allow the local TS watchers to compile)

 ## Client